sqshq/piggymetrics/README.md

 ##### Client side usage
 Just build Spring Boot application with `spring-cloud-starter-config`.
 That's it.

-You now don't need any embedded properties in your application.
+Now you don't need any embedded properties in your application.
 Just provide `bootstrap.yml` with application name and Config service url:
 ```yml
 spring:
   application: